Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/docs/STEP3_HASENPFEFFR.md

 Install and configure hasenpfeffr
 =====

+After basic setup, we will run scripts for the pipeline (batch, streaming, and reconcile) and webs of trust manually to make sure they're working.
+If so, we proceed to Step 4 which sets up systemd services to automate the ETL pipeline and periodic WoT calculations.

 # Basic setup

 First, run the basic initialization script which installs dependencies, makes files executable, moves them to proper locations, and enables services.